EricESeverson/academic-website/content/home/teaching.md

 +++

+Starting August 2021, I will be a full-time instructor at [Proof School](https://www.proofschool.org/)

 ### Courses taught as a full instructor:
 - [Math 115A (Number Theory)](https://canvas.ucdavis.edu/courses/504437): Summer 2020
 - [Math 145A (Combinatorics)](https://canvas.ucdavis.edu/courses/390114): Summer 2019